 Every business has a business model whether it is written down or not.
 One thing that makes buying a franchise so appealing, and contributes to the survival/success rate being better than non franchise businesses, is the fact that everything is written down.
 All the franchisee has to do is run the business by the book.
 While this doesn’t guarantee success, it does help insure consistency of operation.
 If the market place changes, then the book can be modified.
 Most business owners that don’t have a written model tell me that when times are good, why bother; and when times are bad, they just don’t have the time or money.
 They tell me this while we are trying to salvage their their failing business or product.

-A business model describes the rationale of how every part of a business functions and business-3-300x239interacts with: every other part of business; with stakeholders, including employees, vendors and investors; and most importantly with consumers.
+A business model describes the rationale of how every part of a business functions and interacts with: every other part of business; with stakeholders, including employees, vendors and investors; and most importantly with consumers.
 In other words, a business model tells us how we are going to create a world class business that not only makes money, but stays viable in a constantly changing marketplace.
 That’s why parts of the business model are written in stone (such as the vision and company culture), and parts with erasable markers (markets and distribution).

 Now, to the drawing board to design our business organization that will give us our working model.